shoumikchatterjee/SAS/README.md

 # The regression parameters will determine whether the number of deaths per 100,000 across other countries may be correctly inferred.

 FEATURES:
-# Demonstrates ability to define variables and set up data set, run a built-in procedure, and output results.
+# demonstrates ability to define variables and set up data set
+# demonstrates ability to run a built-in procedure and output results.